Cohorts 1-4 of The Strong Field Project

 Learn more about the program (and all of its components) at the Blue Shield of California Foundation's Strong Field Project page here.

-The Network Weaver Learning Lab (NWLL), launched by Management Assistance Group and CompassPoint, is an 18-month program that creates a space for leaders to develop their thinking and practice and to explore and experiment together on ways to advance the movement to end relationship-based violence.
+Launched in 2017 in partnership with Change Elemental, the Network Weaver Learning Lab was an 18-month program that created a space for leaders to develop their thinking and practice, and to explore and experiment together on ways to advance the movement to end relationship-based violence.
+The lab brought together Strong Field Project alum as well as other movement leaders.

 Both veteran and emerging domestic leaders need opportunities to refresh and develop necessary skills.
 CompassPoint Nonprofit Services offers a customized program for leaders from domestic violence organizations.
 The program is producing a critical mass of individuals equipped to inspire others, make smart business decisions, and consider new ways of service delivery.
 Leaders participate in 18-month program cycles that include individual and peer coaching, intensive seminars and curriculum, policy education, networking, and alumni gatherings.